Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 If you have heartburn, your doctor will probably recommend diet and lifestyle changes.

-If you take medicines for reflux, this should be in addition to lifestyle measures.
+If you take medicines for reflux, you should make diet and lifestyle changes as well.

 Lifestyle measures